 Research indicates that marital satisfaction was significantly associated with sexual satisfaction.
-This is largely because of the emotional connection a couple develops during intimate moments.
+This is large because of the emotional connection a couple develops during intimate moments.
 One piece of marriage advice you should follow is to learn about your partner sexually before walking down the aisle.

 If you and your spouse have not yet had sex or are waiting for marriage, you can still practice healthy sexual communication by discussing what you’re interested in and what your expectations are.

 Being close to each other’s family is great for couples who are planning on getting married, but there are definitely questions you should ask before you pop the question.

 Should your family be informed of important decisions?
 What happens if you don’t get along with one of your partner’s relatives?
 Will family members be given a key to your home or be able to walk in freedom?

 Discuss these things with your partner when things start to get serious between the two of you.